 - Note: if you fall into any of the following categories, you will not be permitted to test until you no longer fit the criteria:

-- Have been diagnosed with COVID-19 in the past 14-days;
+- Have NOT been diagnosed with COVID-19 within the past 5 days.

 Candidates needing reimbursement for canceling or rescheduling an appointment due to COVID-19 illness/impact or displacement should follow our standard escalation procedure by utilizing the Test Taker Contact Us form on the Prometric website, which offers a specific option to "Request a Refund."
 Candidates who wish to reschedule without paying the fee upfront should contact Prometric by phone to reschedule, where applicable by program.
 Turnaround time for issuing candidate refunds is 7 - 14 business days.